turingschool/front-end-curriculum/projects/seven-weeks-of-fonts.md

 Your Seven Weeks of Fonts project must meet the following criteria:

 - Must have a one-page site holding all of the examples
-- One-page site to be live on gh-pages
+- One-page site must be live on gh-pages
-- Each weekly exercise to be a section of the one-page site, and needs to include the date, its number in the series, and names + links to the fonts used
+- Each weekly exercise should be a section of the one-page site, and needs to include the date, its number in the series, and names + links to the fonts used
 - Both specified fonts
 - The specified copy
 - All layouts must be responsive